-If you haven't already, follow the steps here to connect your email to Nutshell.
+If you haven't already, follow these steps to connect your email to Nutshell.

 How do you know your SMTP settings?

-SMTP settings for email settings vary widely, so we recommend asking your email administrator to confirm your SMTP Hostname or IP, port, your username, and your password.
+Email SMTP settings vary widely, so we recommend asking your email administrator to confirm your SMTP Hostname or IP, port, your username, and your password.